wayfair/vsm-ios/Sources/LegacyVSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 You can see that based on the type-system constraints, _these actions can never be called from the wrong state_, and the feature code indicates this very clearly.

-> Note: There is a special observe overload ``StateObserving/observe(_:debounced:file:line:)-8vbf2`` which includes a `debounced` property.
+> Note: There is a special `observe(_:debounced:file:line:)` overload which includes a `debounced` property.
 This allows us to avoid calling an action too many times when tied to user input that may be triggered rapidly, like typing in a text field.
 It will only call the action a maximum of once per second (or whatever time delay is given).

 ## View Construction